 - Download UUI: Visit the official download page and get the latest version.

-- Launch the Tool: No installation needed — just double-click the
+- Launch the Tool: No installation needed - just double-click

 - Select Distribution: Pick the Linux distro, Windows version, antivirus utility, or tool you want to make bootable.

 - Click Create: Let the program build the bootable USB drive.
+A progress bar shows the status.

 Universal USB Installer Specs and Download